Jocoplex6/Evaluation-of-Investment-Strategies-Based-on-TSF-Models---Code-and-Repo/Readme.md

 ### Directory overview

-results/
+The `results/` directory contains the following subfolders:

-─ Global metrics/
+- `Global metrics/`
-─ Metrics by company/
+- `Metrics by company/`
-─ Predictions per stock by each model/
+- `Predictions per stock by each model/`

 ---